 If based on the calculation, the student has earned less than the amount of Title IV funds disbursed, the unearned funds must be returned.
 The school must return the lesser of:

 The student (or parent, in the case of a PLUS loan) must return or repay, as appropriate:

 Refunds are calculated according to applicable federal laws.
 All returned funds for which the school is responsible will be issued promptly after the school has determined that the student has withdrawn and the applicable return calculations have been completed.

-Overpayments : Any amount of unearned federal grant funds that a student must return directly is called an “overpayment”.
-The maximum amount of a grant overpayment is one half of the grant funds received or scheduled to be received.
+Overpayments: Any amount of unearned federal grant funds that a student must return directly is called an “overpayment”.
+The maximum amount of a grant overpayment is one-half of the grant funds received or scheduled to be received.
 While this occurs very rarely, students in this circumstance must make arrangements with the school and/or the U.S. Department of Education to return the unearned grant funds.
-Failure to do so will result in loss of future eligibility for Federal Student Aid and potential other legal actions by the U.S. Department of Education.
+Failure to do so will result in loss of future eligibility for Federal Student Aid and potentially other legal actions by the U.S. Department of Education.

 If unearned funds remain to be returned after repayment of all outstanding loan amounts for the payment period, the remaining excess must be credited to any amount awarded for the payment period in the following order: